Emilio Pagán: Oakland Athletics

 On November 15, 2017, Pagán was traded to the Oakland Athletics, along with Alexander Campos, in exchange for Ryon Healy.
 He began the season with Oakland, but was sent down to the Nashville Sounds on May 2.
-He was recalled back to Oakland on May 18.
+He was recalled to Oakland on May 18.

 Tampa Bay Rays

-On December 21, 2018, the Athletics traded Pagán to the Tampa Bay Rays in a three team deal in which the Rays also acquired Rollie Lacy and a competitive balance pick in the 2019 MLB draft, the Athletics acquired Jurickson Profar, and the Texas Rangers acquired Brock Burke, Kyle Bird, Yoel Espinal, Eli White, and $750,000 of international signing bonus pool space.
+On December 21, 2018, the Athletics traded Pagán to the Tampa Bay Rays in a three-team deal in which the Rays also acquired Rollie Lacy and a competitive balance pick in the 2019 MLB draft, the Athletics acquired Jurickson Profar, and the Texas Rangers acquired Brock Burke, Kyle Bird, Yoel Espinal, Eli White, and $750,000 of international signing bonus pool space.

 In 2019, after an impressive spring training, Pagán was sent to the Triple-A Durham Bulls.
 He was recalled on April 16, after Blake Snell fractured his toe.
 On April 19, Pagán was optioned to Durham when Casey Sadler was recalled, then Pagán was recalled two days later.
-Pagán later on became the team's closer and finished the season recording 20 saves.
+Pagán later became the team's closer and finished the season recording 20 saves.
 He finished with a 2.31 ERA and 96 strikeouts in 70 innings.

 San Diego Padres

 On February 8, 2020, the Rays traded Pagán to the San Diego Padres in exchange for Manuel Margot and Logan Driscoll.
-Through August 20, 2020, Pagán had blown 4 saves and pitched to a 7.36 ERA, but after that point he recorded 10 out of 11 scoreless innings, only surrendering 2 runs with a 1.64 ERA to finish the season.
+Through August 20, 2020, Pagán had blown four saves and pitched to a 7.36 ERA, but after that point, he recorded 10 out of 11 scoreless innings, only surrendering 2 runs with a 1.64 ERA to finish the season.
 Emilio finished 2020 with a 4.50 ERA for the Padres and a 4.83 ERA in 2021.

 Minnesota Twins

 The Padres traded Pagán, Chris Paddack and a player to be named later to the Minnesota Twins for Taylor Rogers, Brent Rooker, and cash considerations on April 7, 2022.
-The player to be named later was minor league pitcher Brayan Medina.
+The player to be named later was minor-league pitcher Brayan Medina.
 Pagán went 4–6 with a 4.43 ERA in 59 relief appearances during the 2022 season.
 He also recorded nine saves.

 The Twins and Pagán avoided salary arbitration by agreeing to a one year, $3.5 million contract on January 13, 2023.
 He went 5–2 with a 2.99 ERA during the 2023 season, recording one save.
 Pagán also made his first career major league start against the Colorado Rockies as an opener on September 30.

 Cincinnati Reds

 The Cincinnati Reds signed Pagán to a one-year contract with an option for a second season on December 1, 2023.
 He began the 2024 season out of Cincinnati's bullpen, compiling a 4.43 ERA with 26 strikeouts across 22 games.
 Pagán was placed on the injured list with a right lat strain on June 9, and transferred to the 60–day injured list on June 27.
 He was activated on August 10.

+On December 4, 2025, Pagán re-signed with Cincinnati on a two-year, $20 million contract.